 Selling on Amazon is an incredible way to build a business and earn income, but with those benefits come competition and the need to protect your Amazon business.

-- Chinese suppliers selling products similar to theirs at a lower cost
+- Supplier competition: 20% are concerned about Chinese suppliers selling their/similar products at lower costs

 The best way sellers can defend themselves against these concerns?
 Register their brand trademark with Amazon’s Brand Registry.

 This article takes a deep dive into Amazon Brand Registry’s features and benefits, how to get started, and how trademarking and other tactics can help you protect your Amazon business:

 - What is Amazon’s Brand Registry?